How and Why You Should Carry a Sidearm While Hunting

 As a Backup Gun

-Man cocking gun
+man cocking gun

 Another reason to carry a sidearm is to complement your hunting rifle.